-For Quarter comprising the Employer's Quarterly return
+Employer's Quarterly return

-following months in which and payment due
+and payment due

-wages are paid on or before
+on or before

-Jan., Feb., March April 30
+April 30

-April, May, June July 31
+July 31

-July, Aug., Sept.
 October 31

-Oct., Nov., Dec.
 January 31

 - B. Employers may utilize computer printouts or similar listings to transmit quarterly and/or annual employee withholding data provided the required information is furnished in a manner acceptable to the Administrator.
 By prior arrangement with the Administrator employers with less than 250 employees may furnish quarterly and/or annual employee withholding data Form W-2 electronically, or via other Bureau approved magnetic, optical, or other media approved by this Bureau.
 In such cases, an Employer's Quarterly Return Form 319 shall be completed and attached as a cover sheet to transmit the data and withheld tax to the York Adams Tax Bureau quarterly.
-The annual employee withholding Form W-2 data shall be reported to this Bureau during February of the ensuing calendar year and shall be accompanied by the annual reconciliation Form 322. - C. Every employer who discontinues business prior to the completion of the tax year, shall, within thirty (30) days after discontinuance of business, file and furnish the returns required by this section covering periods between the last such returns and date of discontinuing business and transmit to the Officer all tax remaining due. - D. Every employer with 250 or more employees shall be required to submit calendar years withholding data for form W-2 information to this Bureau on Bureau approved magnetic media during February of the ensuing calendar year as per the Resolution passed by the Bureau's Board of Directors on Monday, July 30, 1990. - E. Every employer who is engaged in a business activity within and outside the approving Political Subdivision shall withhold from resident and nonresident employees who work for such employers within the approving Political Subdivision even though the payroll records and place of payment are not in the approving Political Subdivision. - F. Local earned income/compensation taxes withheld from employee wages by an employer or business entity or a corporation is held in trust for the taxing authority and it's tax collector, even in the event of a bankruptcy; nor shall these withheld tax funds be the "property of the bankrupt estate."
-These withheld taxes shall not be commingled in the employer's general cash or other accounts.
+The annual employee withholding Form W-2 data shall be reported to this Bureau during February of the ensuing calendar year and shall be accompanied by the annual reconciliation Form 322. - C. Every employer who discontinues business prior to the completion of the tax year, shall, within thirty (30) days after discontinuance of business, file and furnish the returns required by this section covering periods between the last such returns and date of discontinuing business and transmit to the Officer all tax remaining due. - D. Every employer with 250 or more employees shall be required to submit calendar years withholding data for form W-2 information to this Bureau on Bureau approved magnetic media during February of the ensuing calendar year as per the Resolution passed by the Bureau's Board of Directors on Monday, July 30, 1990. - E. Every employer who is engaged in a business activity within and outside the approving Political Subdivision shall withhold from resident and nonresident employees who work for such employers within the approving Political Subdivision even though the payroll records and place of payment are not in the approving Political Subdivision. - F. Local earned income/compensation taxes withheld from employee wages by an employer or business entity or a corporation is held in trust for the taxing authority and its tax collector, even in the event of a bankruptcy; nor shall these withheld tax funds be the "property of the bankrupt estate."
+These withheld taxes shall not be commingled in the employer's general cash or other accounts